Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 \subsection{Modeling Focused Crawling as an MDP}

-Similar to \cite{10.1007/978-3-319-91662-0_20}, we consider the focused crawler to be an agent, which acts in an interactive environment.
+Similar to \cite{Rennie99efficientweb, 10.1007/978-3-319-91662-0_20}, we consider the focused crawler to be an agent, which operates in an interactive environment.
 Within such an environment, the agent changes states, takes actions and receives rewards, with the goal of maximizing the cumulative reward.
-In this context, focused crawling can be modeled as an MDP unifying the traditional use of the frontier with the action set of an RL focused crawler agent.
+In this context, focused crawling can be modeled as an MDP unifying the traditional use of the frontier of a focused crawler with the action set of an RL agent.